-- In general, no VOCs above 5 ppb were detected in sediment samples. - Trace VOCs not exceeding 1 ppb were detected in a bailed groundwater sample from only one of the boreholes. - Historically, a maximum of 250 ppb of Freon 11 was detected in groundwater. - Tritium was detected at a maximum concentration of 9,000 pCi/L in the water phase of one unsaturated sediment sample (borehole SIB-NBA-003).
+- In general, no VOCs above 5 ppb were detected in sediment samples. - Only a trace of PCE at 0.54 ppb has recently been detected in groundwater, while TCE and carbon tetrachloride are below detection. - Historically, a maximum of 250 ppb of Freon 11 was detected in groundwater. - Tritium was detected at a maximum concentration of 9,000 pCi/L in the water phase of one unsaturated sediment sample (borehole SIB-NBA-003).
 Gross alpha, gross beta, and plutonium levels in unsaturated sediment samples were not above global fallout and natural background levels. - Tritium concentrations of 800 pCi/L were measured in groundwater samples in the vicinity of the Northern Boundary Area. - PCBs were reported in only one unsaturated sediment sample, from a depth of 3.4 m (11 ft) at a concentration of 0.19 ppm.
+They are not detectable in groundwater.